11 Highest Paying Jobs in the World: In The Future And Today

 An information security analyst works to safeguard a company's sensitive information using security systems.

-Because so much sensitive information is stored digitally today, help is needed to prevent potential hacker attacks on the company's current technology by implementing security solutions.
+Because so much sensitive information is stored digitally today, help is needed to prevent potential hacker attacks on the company's current technology by implementing security solutions along with other network security engineer specialists.

 Alongside keeping information safe in computer systems, this work includes evaluating businesses' security processes to assess risk, fixing any vulnerabilities to a company's information technology, managing security threats, testing security solutions, and implementing security measures (eg with firewalls and employing data encryption techniques).